Jordy Deckers

-Jordy Deckers (born 20 June 1989) is a Dutch professional footballer who plays as a goalkeeper for Veensche Boys.
+Jordy Deckers (born 20 June 1989) is a Dutch retired footballer who played as a goalkeeper.

 Club career

 He formerly played for AZ, Telstar, Ajax, Excelsior and VVV-Venlo.
+At Excelsior, he made a blatant mistake against Go Ahead Eagles when opposite goalkeeper Erik Cummins scored out of a goalkick.

 He joined FC Oss in September 2016, after a summer 2016 move to Cypriot side Ermis Aradippou did not work out and he was released after only three months.

+Post-playing career

+After retiring as a player, Deckers became a firefighter.
+He was also appointed goalkeeper coach at Veensche Boys.